 Sump Pump Tips: Preventative Maintenance

 Spring and summer seasons are notorious for sump pump failure and subsequent water damage.
+It’s crucial to keep up with maintenance of your sump pump to avoid preventable failures.
 We at ServiceMaster always receive a high volume of sump pump related calls this time of year, so we figured we’d lend a helping hand to those facing similar issues.

 If you’re worried your sump pump may be failing or if it’s already broken, here are some tips for preventing this type of loss.